jmjuanes/siimple/README.md

 ## Documentation

-We are working on a new documentation for version `v3.1.0`.
-You can find the documentation and the reference guide for `v3.0.0` in https://www.siimple.xyz/documentation
+The documentation website is available et https://docs.siimple.xyz.
+The source code of the documentation is on this repository on the `./docs` folder.
+Follow the instructions below to build the documentation locally.

 ## Develop